 What is a family day?

-Our 4 family days unique experiences for families, across our parish, to come together and pray together as a family, in a fun, interactive and engaging way.
+These four days are unique experiences for families, across our parish, to come together and pray together, in a fun, interactive and engaging way.

 We transform our hall at St Joseph's into a beautiful prayer space and set up prayer stations around it.
 Each day has it's own atmosphere, according to the theme being explored, you can find out a bit more about each one below.